-GMCCI offers new resources for small businesses, including Start-up Grants and Microloans
+GMCCI offers new resources for small businesses, including start-up grants and microloans

 “There’s been a lot of state and federal resources that have been made available, but this isn’t necessarily pandemic-related,” he said, “We want it to be separate, and hopefully be something that we can grow and evolve well beyond where we’re at this year to help our local business community.
 This is just a creative way of trying to get (small business owners) a different funding source than the state or federal grants that are out there.”

-To learn more about these programs, residents can visit the GMCCI office in-person or can visit https://muscatine.com/business-services/ and https://muscatine.com/financing-and-incentives/.
+To learn more about these programs, people can visit the GMCCI office in-person or can visit https://muscatine.com/business-services/ and https://muscatine.com/financing-and-incentives/.

 Be the first to know